CTSecUK/DEADFACE_CTF_2021/Write-ups/Steganography/Spectres (450 Points).md

 Apprently the challenge author had intended this challenge to be much harder, requiring a custom script/program to analyse the image pixel bv pixel, but actually this was easily solved using `stesolve`.

-Viewing the `Gray Bits` layer we can clearley see the flag;
+Viewing the `Gray Bits` layer using this tool, we can clearly see the flag;

 ![image](https://user-images.githubusercontent.com/73170900/137827168-6da59ec9-4c3a-452b-a008-d59bac25a459.png)